 The Whitefish Point Underwater Diving Preserve offers deep-diving experiences in Lake Superior on a variety of shipwrecks in its 376 square mile area.
 If there is truly a graveyard of Lake Superior, it is the general area of Whitefish Point.

-Wildman Adventure Company, N12080 Allison Lane, Athelstane, WI 54104.
+Wildman Adventure Resort, N12080 Allison Lane, Athelstane, WI 54104.
 Phone 715-757-2938.
 Whitewater Rafting in northeastern Wisconsin on the Peshtigo and Pier's Gorge on the Menominee River.
 Rock Climbing, Ropes Course, Biking.
 Camping and Cabins on the Peshtigo River.
 Great Family Vacation.
-ATV Trail Tours.
 Snowmobile Trail Tours.
 Golfing at Bombers on Highway 8 between Norway MI and Niagara WI on the Wisconsin/Upper Peninsula border.

 Wilderness Shores, 27 wilderness recreation areas where visitors can explore a variety of memorable outdoor experiences; fishing, camping, hiking, canoeing, hunting, skiing, a nature-watcher's paradise.
 All within 40 miles of Iron Mountain Michigan.